NiharGowdaS/MP_EE_24-V/README.md

 # Single-cycle-RISCV-processor

-Verilog code for a 32-bit pipelined Single Cycle RISC-V processor (RV32I) processor.
+Verilog code for a 32-bit  Single Cycle RISC-V processor (RV32I) processor.

 The project is implemented using Vivado software